oospakooysa/period-doubling/_posts/2025-09-29-deep-dive-period-doubling.md

 - **Linear systems**: predictable, fixed frequency, clean sinusoidal motion (6.28 s / 0.158 Hz).
 - **Soft spring systems**: longer periods, lower velocities, harmonic distortion.
-- **Hard spring systems**: shorter periods, higher velocities, harmonic distortion.
+- **Hard spring systems:** Shorter periods, higher velocities and strong harmonic distortion.

-This contrast sets the stage for later sections: once **forcing** is added (Section 4), nonlinear systems can undergo bifurcations and eventually chaos.
+This contrast sets the stage for later sections: once **forcing** is introduced (Section 4), nonlinear systems can undergo bifurcations and ultimately display **chaotic behaviour**.

 ---

 ## 4. Forced Oscillators & Chaos (Ueda’s Equation)

-So far we have compared linear and nonlinear oscillators under simple conditions.
+Once an external forcing term is added, nonlinear systems exhibit a wide range of dynamic behaviours — from **periodic motion** to **quasi-periodic oscillations** and full **chaos**.
-When we add **external forcing**, however, a new level of complexity emerges.
+A classic demonstration of this transition is provided by **Ueda’s equation**, which modifies the Duffing oscillator by introducing a periodic driving force.

 One famous example is **Ueda’s equation**, a nonlinear forced oscillator that shows how periodic driving can create chaotic motion.